Prior to hunting deer, all deer hunters, regardless of age or license status, must obtain deer tags. Tags must be in possession when hunting deer.

 (Additional license requirements are specified below for Archery and Primitive Firearms seasons)

 - Basic Season License, Big Game License (or equivalent combination license), and Deer Tags are required of all persons hunting deer.
-See licenses for exceptions and exemptions.
+See Licenses & Fees for exceptions and exemptions.

 - Either-sex: Antlered or antlerless deer.